ProTrainings/has-meta/README.md

     $ rake "has_meta_engine:data_mover[parts, catalog_number, integer, catalog_number]"

-Next generate a migration to remove the column:
+Once that data is moved generate a migration to remove the column and run the migration:

-    $ rails generate migration RevmoveCatalogNumberFromParts catalog_number:integer
+    $ rake generate migration RevmoveCatalogNumberFromParts catalog_number:integer
+    $ rake db:migrate

 And finally, declare the meta attribute in the model